Insert Voltage Drop Schedule

 If additional graphics, such as revision clouds, have been inserted over the schedule graphic, be sure to check their location after updating the schedule.

 If there are errors in the distribution equipment definitions, an alert dialog box will appear and the errors will be shown at the command line.
-For more information about fixing these errors, see the Addressing Distribution Equipment Errors section.
+See the Addressing Distribution Equipment Errors section for more information about fixing these errors.